Mendasp/NS2Plus/README.md

 =================
 Past NS2+ features now included in vanilla NS2:
 =================
+- [273] You can click on the scoreboard to check a player's Steam/NS2 profile.
+- [273] Scoreboard displays if someone is your steam friend.
+- [273] You can mute voice/text independently and it's persistent across map changes up to 6 hours.
+- [273] The scoreboard now truncates player names if they overlap with the rest of the elements.
 - [272] Modified vanilla scoreboard to make it usable at low resolutions.
 It will automatically scroll to your position if you are in RR or in a team.
 You can use the mousewheel, home/end/pgup/pgdn or click and drag to scroll.
 - [272] Scoreboard shows the Commander background in yellow instead of the name, so you can identify rookie players that are commanding.
 - [272] Medpacks, ammo, and catpacks can be picked up from any height difference.